martymcflywa/ecu/year_1/sem_2/CSG1207_systems_and_database_design/0a_assignment_1_[06APR15_0900]/notes_assignment_1.md

 - A customer must order at least one pizza to exist on database
 - Some staff may not take any CustomerOrders
 - A CustomerOrder must contain at least one PizzaOrder
+- A PizzaOrder must include one PizzaType selection
 - A PizzaOrder must include one PizzaCrust selection
 - A PizzaOrder must include one PizzaSauce selection
-- A PizzaOrder must include one PizzaType

 ### Logical ER